New Work and Old Work – An interview with Dr. Andreas Zeuch

 Andreas: It was a pleasure.
 And we thank you for the opportunity to talk here about the #NKNA20.

 Die #NKNA20 “Neue Konzepte für Neue Arbeit” – Old Work vs. New Work is held in German.
 (The translation would be: New Concepts for New Work.)
-It will take place on 19 and 20 March 2020 in Mannheim, Germany.
-Information about the programme, the speakers and the affordable tickets can be found here »
+It should have taken place on 19 and 20 March 2020 in Mannheim, Germany, but had to be postponed to 20 January 2021.